jzaho2000/Recipes---Java-Spring/README.md

 This was a school project were I did create recipes book with Java Spring.
 You can add, change and delete the recipies.

-This recipie page do also take account your food closet content and can make suggestion what you can actually do.
+User can also add content to food closet.
+User can ask recipes suggestion which are based on food closet content.